bbc/tams/docs/adr/decisions/0003-item-timestamps-managed-internally.md

 * Good, because the date-time values can be trusted to accurately represent the last time things changed on this particular store
 * Good, because the implementation is fairly simple
 * Bad, because it slightly breaks the expectations of a RESTful PUT, that a resource will be replaced
-* Bad, because if a Flow is copied from another store, the `created` date may not match across stores